elevation/permalink_fu/README.markdown

 This means that two articles with the same `blog_id` can not have the same permalink, but two articles with different `blog_id`s can.

+Scope can also be passed as a Proc:

+    class Article < ActiveRecord::Base
+      has_permalink :title, :scope => Proc.new { |article| article.determine_scope }
+    end

 Two finders are provided:

     Article.find_by_permalink(params[:id])